-- 1. Daily follow-up phone calls (only for three consecutive days) - 2.
-After three days of unauthorised absence, JH will send a follow-up letter to guardian via post and email.
-Home visit on 3rd day for high risk pupils.
-Proforma Sdrive. - 3.
-Five days of unauthorised absence, home visit by DSL/SMBC/Police/workNlearn partner - 4.
-10 days absence- referral to Attendance services by completing the Welfare Form.
+- Daily follow-up phone calls (only for three consecutive days) - After three days of unauthorised absence, JH will send a follow-up letter to guardian via post and email, pupil will be referred to DSL via CPOMS - Five days of unauthorised absence, home visit by DSL - 10 days absence- referral to Attendance services by completing the Welfare Form. - Day one phone call and deputy DSL will conduct home visit and set-up a 3-day monitoring plan - Five days of unauthorised absence, DSL will request external professionals including Local Authority for joint visit and action plan ensure that pupil return to school as soon as possible - 10 days absence- referral to Attendance services by completing the Welfare Form.